Meet PETA and the PETA Foundation Leadership

 Executive Vice President, PETA

-As PETA’s executive vice president, Tracy Reiman oversees the organization’s campaign, marketing, corporate affairs, and youth outreach divisions.
+As PETA’s executive vice president, Tracy Reiman oversees the organization’s international grassroots campaigns, online marketing and social media, corporate affairs, and youth outreach divisions.

-Early in her PETA career, Reiman led successful efforts to convince major oil companies—including Mobil, Texaco, and Shell—to cap their oil stacks in order to prevent thousands of birds and bats from burning to death.
-She also helped convince clothing designer Calvin Klein to stop using fur and helped stop NASA’s Bion project, which involved sending primates into space.
-Reiman oversaw the successful, precedent-setting campaign against McDonald’s, which led the fast-food giant to make groundbreaking changes in the treatment of animals on factory farms and in slaughterhouses.
-And her investigative and rescue work resulted in the first-ever cruelty charges filed against a factory farmer for the mistreatment of chickens.
+Early in her career at PETA, Reiman led successful efforts to persuade major oil companies—including Mobil, Texaco, and Shell—to cap their oil stacks in order to prevent thousands of birds and bats from burning to death.
+She also helped persuade Calvin Klein to become the first major clothing designer to abandon fur and helped stop NASA’s Bion project, which involved sending primates into space.
+She oversaw PETA’s precedent-setting campaign against McDonald’s, which led the fast-food giant to make groundbreaking changes affecting the treatment of animals on factory farms and in slaughterhouses.
+Her investigative and rescue work resulted in the first-ever cruelty charges against and conviction of a factory farmer for the mistreatment of chickens.

 Kathy Guillermo

-As a senior vice president of PETA, Kathy Guillermo’s many duties include heading up the organization’s work to end the use of animals in nonrequired experiments, leading its campaign calling for reform in the horse-racing industry, overseeing production of The PETA Podcast, and working with national and international news media to publicize PETA’s landmark investigative, legal, and behind-the-scenes corporate work exposing and ending cruelty to animals in the food, experimentation, and entertainment industries.
+As a senior vice president of PETA, Kathy Guillermo’s many duties include heading up the organization’s work to end the use of animals in voluntary experiments, leading its campaign for the end of cruelty in the horse racing industry, and overseeing production of The PETA Podcast.

-Guillermo was originally hired to head up PETA’s cosmetics-testing campaign in 1989—a campaign that she still oversees—and went on to head up the organization’s Laboratory Investigations Division.
-Some of her major victories include pressuring NASA to scrap plans to irradiate monkeys, persuading the U.S. military to end all chemical-casualty training on monkeys, ending the Coast Guard’s shooting and stabbing of goats and pigs in medical trauma training drills, shutting down the construction of a massive monkey-breeding facility in Puerto Rico, and exposing the abuse of animals at a North Carolina product-testing laboratory, Professional Laboratory and Research Services, Inc.—which led to the closure of the facility and the release of hundreds of dogs and cats, who were put up for adoption.
+Guillermo was originally hired to supervise PETA’s cosmetics-testing campaign in 1989—a campaign that she still oversees—and went on to lead the organization’s Laboratory Investigations Department, which is working to replace animals in laboratories.
+Some of the major victories by her team include pressuring NASA to scrap plans to irradiate monkeys, persuading the U.S. military to end all chemical-casualty training on monkeys, ending the Coast Guard’s shooting and stabbing of goats and pigs in medical trauma training drills, shutting down the construction of massive monkey-breeding facilities in Florida and Puerto Rico, persuading major airlines to stop transporting primates to laboratories, and ending invasive head experiments on cats, stress experiments on baby monkeys, and cruel near-drowning tests on mice and other small animals.
+Her work for horses has exposed abuse and led to major reforms in racing, including the implementation of the first-ever industry-supported retirement program for Thoroughbreds and the introduction and passage of regulations restricting drugging.

 Guillermo’s 1993 book, Monkey Business: The Disturbing Case That Launched the Animal Rights Movement, with a foreword by Oliver Stone, details the cruelty case that launched the then-fledgling PETA into national prominence.
 The landmark Silver Spring monkeys case also led to the first-ever conviction of an animal experimenter on cruelty-to-animals charges.